Graduation Eligibility

 Fulfillment of Requirements for Graduation

 Departments may set distinct time limits for the acceptance of transfer courses or the period of time to complete program requirements in those academic areas where the requisite knowledge and skills are subject to rapid change.
-Time limits for program completion are outlined in Policy AR16, Requirements for Graduation.
+Time limits for program completion are outlined in Policy AC14, KPU Credential Framework.
 For programs with time limits that differ from those in the policy, the required time limit is identified on the program page of the University Calendar.

 Application for Graduation